frovedis/frovedis/doc/manual/python/ml/lasso_regression.md

 The gradient of the regularizer is: sign(w)

 Frovedis provides implementation of lasso regression with two different
+optimizers:
-optimizers: (1) stochastic gradient descent with minibatch and (2) LBFGS optimizer.
+(1) stochastic gradient descent with minibatch
+(2) LBFGS optimizer

 The simplest method to solve optimization problems of the form **min f(w)** is gradient descent.
 Such first-order optimization methods well-suited for